mymakercorner/Leyden_Jar/README.md

 ## Project status

-Two revisions have been designed.
+Several revisions have been designed.

 Revision 1 has been used to do a first battle test of the design on real boards.
 My own Brand New Model F77 keyboard has first been used to validate the PCB design and the firmware.
 Later some controllers have been sent to Ellipse for further testing/development on one of it's Brand New Beam Spring Full Size Round 2 keyboards.

-Revision 2 modifications are rather minor.
+Newer revisions modifications are rather minor.
 But while revision 1 was already working great I wanted to tidy up things a bit and also Ellipse had a few requests that were nice to have implemented.
-This is this revision that you'll find in this repository.

 ### Note
 At the time of this writing the firmware code has been adapted from revision 1 without any validation and the revision 2 PCB is still not manufactured and tested.